Key Takeaways 📈 📊

 Whatever mix of actions you want influencers to take, you’ll want to prioritize having them produce unique content.
 And that doesn’t mean retweeting an AI article written in HBR, adding hashtags, and tagging a few other influencers.

-At the bare minimum, B2B tech influencers should be providing unique context or a point of view about that HBR article itself.
+At the bare minimum, B2B tech influencers should provide unique context or a point of view about that HBR article.
 If they were to say something like: